Azure/azure-sdk-for-java/sdk/spring/README.md

 ## Modules

-There're several modules in Spring Cloud Azure.
+There are several modules in Spring Cloud Azure.
 Here is a quick review:

 ### spring-cloud-azure-autoconfigure